jocowhite/watch-price-prediction/README.md

 ### **Get trained Models**
-**The Models that are already trained and all the Data can also be downloaded by GIT-LFS through the GitLab Repository that you can find here: [Repo](https://git.dhbw-stuttgart.de/wi20103/ml-project)**
+**The Models that are already trained can be downloaded by GIT-LFS through the GitLab Repository that you can find here: [Repo](https://git.dhbw-stuttgart.de/wi20103/ml-project)**

 Install git-lfs on a Mac with brew:
 ```bash